-A few words from Elaine on how The Daily Mile beganRead on below
+A word from Founder Elaine Wyllie on how The Daily Mile began.Read on below

 Hello, I’m Elaine Wyllie.

 Until recently, I was the Headteacher of St Ninians Primary School in Stirling, Scotland, where I was concerned about the lack of fitness displayed by the children.
 I decided to do something about it and founded The Daily Mile in February 2012.

-The Daily Mile has a simple aim – to help children get fit by running or walking for 15 minutes a day in school or nursery.
-The Daily Mile began with a one month trial and (overnight) the results were startling.
-While many children initially struggled to run, within four weeks almost everyone was averaging a mile or more distance in the 15 minutes and, just as importantly, the children loved it!
+The Daily Mile has a simple aim – to help children get fit by running or jogging for 15 minutes a day in school or nursery.
+The Daily Mile began with a one month trial and (almost overnight) the results were startling.
+While many children initially struggled to run, within four weeks almost everyone was averaging a mile or more in the 15 minutes and, just as importantly, the children loved it!

 By September 2012, the whole school was running for 15 minutes each day and not one of our 57 Primary 1 children was deemed overweight by the school nurse.
 Attention levels and behaviour in class improved and parents said that their children are fitter, more active and alert.
 I was overwhelmed by the level of support that we received from parents.